fireship-io/fireship.io/hugo/content/courses/react-next-firebase/_index.md

 ### How do I enroll?

 The first few videos are *free*, so just dive in 🤿.
-When you reach a paid module, you have two options:
+When you reach a paid module, you will be asked to pay for a single course or upgrade to PRO.